Previous: Sept. 2018 article - iBird Lite

 While there are specialized programs (apps) that are designed just for this purpose, the podcasts listed below can be accessed through any web browser (Safari, Firefox, and Chrome, for example), and in most cases can be saved to the phone or computer for later offline listening (thus saving data plan charges on the road, if desired).

-As the Rockin' Robin chorus again sings out its "tweedie-deedie-dee"s, it's time for another episode of Talkin' Birds, an independent radio production from the Northeast.
+As the Rockin' Robin chorus again sings out its "tweedie-deedie-dee"s, it's time for another episode of Talkin' Birds (a Favorite), an independent radio production from the Northeast.
 This 30-minute delight is sponsored by Birdwatching Magazine, Birds and Beans Coffee, and the Birdwatchers' General Store, among others.
 Now at show #689, Ray Brown and his guests discuss a wide range of topics of interest to most anyone who would be reading this, and he even includes a call-in "Mystery Bird" feature for folks who are, in fact, streaming the show or listening through a live radio broadcast (what's that?!).
 Even listening later it's fun to try to identify the bird being featured.
 And, as the show is coming from the East Coast, it extends our West Coast sensibilities to see what songs/behaviors/descriptions we might recognize when the precise species is not actually found west of the Rockies, but the show's deep conservation commitment is applicable across the continent.

 Directly produced by Birdwatcher's Digest, Out There With The Birds features Bill Thompson, III, the editor and co-publisher, and Ben Lizdas, advertising sales director for BWD and its companion publication Watching Backyard Birds, both headquartered in Ohio.
 Not as tightly focused on birds as Talkin'Birds, OTWTB has offered 40 25-minute episodes covering deep, timely discussions of a great variety of bird science, trivia, and appreciation.
 A second podcast from the magazine, This Birding Life features personal observations of the joys and travails of world-wide birding.